Adam-Rohde/Adam-Rohde.github.io/Projects.md

 ---
 ### ATP Tennis Match Data Analysis (In Progress)

-We’ll explore ATP match level data from 1991 to 2020.
+I explore and analyze ATP match level data from 1991 to 2020.
 The work will include

 * Explore the data.
 * Cleaning the data and building a database.